-Auditorium/ Performance space: This is the Main Hall.
-I will watch Thrown in this room.
-I can pick any empty seat I want.
+Auditorium/ Performance space: Thrown will take place in Traverse 2.
+I will watch the performance in this room.
+I can take any seat I want.
+If it is busy, an usher can help me find a seat.

-The lights will dim when the show is ready to start and the actors will come on to the stage.
+The lights will dim when the show is ready to start, and the actors will come on to the stage.
 The actors won't be able to talk directly to me during the play.
 They will be in character.
 I will need to be quiet while watching the show.
-NATIONAL THEATRE or Storiland